 \subsection{Adjoint flow field of periodic wake at $Re_D=100$}

 At Reynolds number $Re_D=100$, the fluid flow exhibits periodic von Karman vortex shedding.
 Through Floquet analysis \cite[]{cylinderSens,CambridgeJournals:379198}, it can be shown that any small perturbation to the periodic fluid flow will asymptotically decay to the periodic state; however, there can be a non-decaying phase difference between the vortex shedding of the unperturbed fluid flow and the perturbed fluid flow, even after the transient disturbance settles down.
-In other words, the system has a Lyapunov exponent that exactly equals to 0, and all other Lyapunov exponents are negative.
+In other words, the system has a Lyapunov exponent that is exactly equal to 0, and all other Lyapunov exponents are negative.
 This is a common feature in dynamical systems with a limit cycle attractors.
-In the state space, the attractor is a one dimensional close curve.
+In the state space, the attractor is a one dimensional closed curve.
 The points on the curve represent time snapshots of the fluid flow.
 The adjoint field of the periodic flow also settles down to a periodic state in about 2 to 3 shedding periods.

-Figure \ref{f:ReD100} illustrates the evolution of the adjoint field through stream trace of the adjoint velocity, colored by the adjoint velocity magnitude.
-The streamwise fluid velocity contours (black) indicates the phase of the vortex shedding and the location of the shear layers.
-Because the vortex shedding is symmetric, we show three time snapshots covering about half of a period, and the other half of the period is symmetric to the half period shown.
-The adjoint field evolves backwards in time, therefore, a good way of examining the dynamics over an entire period is looking at Figures \ref{f:100e}, then \ref{f:100c} and \ref{f:100a}, then the upside down version of Figures \ref{f:100e}, \ref{f:100c}, and \ref{f:100a}, in that order.
-The right column in Figure (\ref{f:ReD100}) shows the zoomed out view of the same adjoint fields.
+Figure \ref{f:ReD100} illustrates the evolution of the adjoint field via the stream trace of the adjoint velocity, colored by the adjoint velocity magnitude.
+The streamwise fluid velocity contours (black) indicate the phase of the vortex shedding and the location of the shear layers.
+Because the vortex shedding is symmetric, we show three time snapshots covering about half of a period, and the other half of the period is symmetric to the half-period shown.
+The adjoint field evolves backwards in time, therefore, a good way of examining the dynamics over an entire period is looking at Figures \ref{f:100e}, then \ref{f:100c} and \ref{f:100a}, and then the upside-down versions of Figure \ref{f:100e}, \ref{f:100c}, \ref{f:100a}, in that order.
+The right column in Figure (\ref{f:ReD100}) shows the zoomed-out views of the same adjoint fields.